njsmith/posy/pybi/README.md

 # Pybi (*Py*thon *Bi*nary) format

-"Like wheels, but instead of a python package, it's an entire python interpreter environment"
+"Like wheels, but instead of a pre-built python package, it's a pre-built python interpreter"

+End goal: Pypi.org has pre-built packages for all Python versions on all popular platforms, so automated tools can easily grab any of them and set it up.
+It becomes quick and easy to try Python prereleases, pin Python versions in CI, make a temporary environment to reproduce a bug report that only happens on an older Python point release, etc.

 ## Filename